-An analysis of the concepts of legitimate political authority, social justice, natural rights, sovereignty, etc. Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
-(3-0-3) (H)(C)
+An analysis of the concepts of legitimate political authority, social justice, natural rights, sovereignty, etc. Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
+(3-0-3) (H) (C)

-PHIL 362 Philosophy of Law
+Philosophy of Law

-An analysis of the concept of law and how it differs from custom, religion, and morality.
+An analysis of the concept of law and how it differs from custom, religion and morality.
 The course looks into issues of judicial reasoning, the assumptions that underlie the criminal justice system and the imposition of liability, and legal ethics.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+Prerequisites: A 100level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H)(C)

-PHIL 363 Aesthetics
+Aesthetics

 The philosophy of the fine arts, including an analysis of the concepts of beauty, representation, expression and the purpose of art.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.

-Philosophy of Free Speech

-Analysis of the philosophical foundations of the right of free speech within the American Constitutional framework.
-Topics include: the philosophical underpinnings of the right of free speech, judicial review under the U.S.

-Constitution, selected free speech issues such as libel, defamation, speech in the workplace, pornography, flag-burning, and others.
-Prerequisite: a 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
 (3-0-3) (H)(C)

+PHIL 365 Philosophy of Free Speech

+Analysis of the philosophical foundations of the right of free speech within the American Constitution's framework.
+Topics include: the philosophical underpinnings of the right of free speech, judicial review under the Constitution, selected free speech issues such as libel, defamation, speech in the workplace, pornography, flag-burning, and others.
+Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
+(3-0-3) (H)(C)

-PHIL 370 Moral Issues in Engineering
+Moral Issues in Engineering

-A study of the problems of moral and social responsibility for the engineering profession, including such topics as safety, confidentiality, government regulation, etc. Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+A study of the problems of moral and social responsibility for the engineering profession, including such topics as safety, confidentiality and government regulation.
+Prerequisite: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H)(C)